 Fear vanished from the bigger’s Techno face, contorting in anger.

-“You think you can scare us with your toy?
+“You think you can scare us with that toy?
 A virt like you wouldn’t know how to use it.”

 Leon sighed, re-directed his arm, and fired.
-A blue pulse slammed into a nearby garbage can, knocking it back loudly as its contents spilled onto the ground, the Technos and their hostage all jumping from the surprise.
+A blue pulse slammed into a nearby garbage can, knocking it back loudly as its contents spilled onto the ground.
+The Technos and their hostage all jumped in surprise.

 Releasing the girl, the big Techno raised both his hands up over his head, stepping away, his partner doing the same.
 The girl looked ready to run to Leon, when she hesitated, then spun around.
-What ever she did, it made the big Techno gasp painfully, dropping him to his knees, his hands grabbing at—oh.
+What ever she did, it made the big Techno gasp painfully and drop to his knees, his hands grabbing at—oh.
 Well, that would be painful.

 “You owed her that.
 Now,” Leon’s zapper hummed again, “get lost.”